 134340 Pluto at solar conjunction

-At closest approach, 134340 Pluto and the Sun will appear at a separation of only 1°00', making 134340 Pluto totally unobservable for several weeks while it is lost in the Sun’s glare.
+At closest approach, 134340 Pluto will appear at a separation of only 0°07' from the Sun, making it totally unobservable for several weeks while it is lost in the Sun’s glare.

 If 134340 Pluto could be observed at this time, it would appear at its smallest and faintest on account of its large distance.
 It would measure 0.0 arcsec in diameter.

 Over following weeks and months, 134340 Pluto will re-emerge to the west of the Sun, gradually becoming visible for ever-longer periods in the pre-dawn sky.
 After around six months, it will reach opposition, when it will be visible for virtually the whole night.
 A chart of the path of 134340 Pluto across the sky in 2019 can be found here, and a chart of its rising and setting times here.